solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 The validator's RPC server needs to properly handle new token program accounts for read-only instructions and pre / post balances.

+Performance will be a concern when it comes to calling into the bank to perform serialization into an ephemeral account.

+The BPF compute cost of read-only transactions may need to be lowered specially for read-only RPC calls.
+The interest-bearing token program will probably be one of the more cost-intensive computations possible since it is performing present value discounting.

 #### `getBalance` and `getSupply`

 Instead of deserializing SPL token accounts and returning the data, the